 An important factor undertaken by the mucosal immune system is the ability to distinguish between innocuous antigens, such as dietary molecules and commensal bacteria, and infectious pathogens.
 Initiation of an immune response to innocuous antigens leads to a variety of diseases, in particular inflammatory bowel disease, food allergies and asthma.
 Dys-regulation of the immune response and a breakdown in mechanisms regulating homeostasis also underpin various other chronic diseases.
 Understanding the way the mucosal immune system functions is now the focus of mechanistic and clinical research world-wide.
 Furthermore, harnessing the power of the mucosal immune system is driving new approaches to vaccination.

-Mucosal Immunology Special Interest Group
+Aims of the Mucosal Immunology Special Interest Group